kriszyp/lmdb-js/README.md

 ## Alternate Database
 The lmdb-js project is developed in conjunction with [lmdbx-js](https://github.com/kriszyp/lmdbx-js), which is based on [libmdbx](https://github.com/erthink/libmdbx), a fork of LMDB.
 Each of these have their own advantages:
-* lmdb-js/LMDB is great for general usage, easy to set up with automated sizing, supports encryption, and works well across all platforms.
+* lmdb-js/LMDB is great for general usage, has very high performance, easy to set up with automated sizing, supports encryption, and works well across all platforms.
-* lmdbx-js/libmdbx has more advanced management of free space and database sizing that can offer more performance optimizations for heavy usage.
-However, it may have not perform as well on Windows, and the database format is not compatible with LMDB.
+* lmdbx-js/libmdbx has more advanced management of free space and database sizing that can offer more performance optimizations for situations that require intense free space reclamation.
+However, in my experience lmdb-js has better performance than lmdbx-js, and the database format is not compatible with LMDB.

 ## Credits